CERC-Genomic-Medicine/CARTaGENE_flagship_paper/Genotype_processing/Readme.md

 The 'harmonization.nf' pipeline removes position which display a batch effect based on array.
 To assess the batch effect two models are evaluated using likelihood ratio test (LRT), one with only the 4 first projected principal components (representing genetic ancestry) and one with both the projected principal components and the arrays as explanatory variables.
 This pipeline was run using SLURM job scheduler on the Digital Research Alliance of Canada high performance compute clusters.
 The pipeline is self-explanatory and includes the following steps:

-1) PCA projection onto a reference parallelized.
-This step is divided in two, one instance is run first to obtain a reference PCA, as to not recompute it.
-This step was performed using a reference panel of made from [gnomAD's HGDP + 1KG callset](https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) (N=4,119).
+1) Parallelized PCA projection onto a reference.
+This step is divided into two parts: first, an instance is run to obtain a reference PCA, so it doesn't need to be recomputed.
+This step was performed using a reference panel made from from [gnomAD's HGDP + 1KG callset](https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) (N=4,119).
 2) Establish list of unrelated individuals using plink2's king-cutoff.
 3) Likelihood ratio test each variant (parallelized by chromosome).
 4) Filtering the genotypes files for variants with p-value below the chosen threshold (0.05 / number of tests)
 5) Formatting output file, this step converts from plink files to vcf, annotates the vcf, set the representation of males genotypes in the non-PAR to haploid.
 6) Creates an index for the vcf.